jorgenmk/ntn-docs/readme.md

     RRC mode: Idle
     mosh:~$ _

-Check if we can send UDP data to an IP address/port;
+Check that you can send and receive UDP data to a known server.
+For example:

     sock connect -I 0 -a 95.217.154.188 -p 21185 -t dgram sock send -i 0 -d somebytesofdata

-If the IP used above is a typical UDP echo service, output similar to below should be printed:
+If you point this at a UDP echo server, you should see your payload echoed back:

     mosh:~$ sock send -i 0 -d somebytesofdata
     Socket data send: